Meet the Team

 Lindsey & Ian Little

-Ian and Lindsey first learned to dance in England in 2009 while Lindsey studied her Masters degree in Medieval Studies.
-Their first coach was a fellow student and former competition dancer from South Africa who was teaching dance to earn some extra money while studying his PhD.
+Ian and Lindsey first learned to dance in York, England, while Lindsey studied her Masters degree in Medieval Studies during 2008-9.
+Their first teacher, Russell, was a fellow student and former competitive dancer from South Africa.
+Russell created a small dance teaching venture in York to earn some extra money while studying his PhD.

-Mike and Muriel met at a Modern Jive dance class in Sydney.
+Mick and Muriel met at a Modern Jive dance class in Sydney.
 They teamed up for a competition and have been together ever since.
-Over the years Mike and Muriel have also been keen students of the Latin American dance styles, and have competed in this dance form as well.
+Over the years Mick and Muriel have also been keen students of the Latin American dance styles, and have competed in this dance form as well.

-Mike and Muriel started teaching modern jive to beginners, and then more advanced students before progressing to running a local venue.
-They taught on the northern beaches of Sydney, and also ran monthly weekend classes in Newcastle before moving the Tasmania 10 years ago.
+Mick and Muriel started teaching Modern Jive to beginners, and then more advanced students before progressing to running a local venue.
+They taught on the northern beaches of Sydney, and also ran monthly weekend classes in Newcastle before moving the Tasmania in 2006.